goggle/plugin.video.rsiplaytv/README.md

 <img src="https://raw.githubusercontent.com/goggle/plugin.video.rsiplaytv/master/resources/icon.png" width="256">

-**RSI Play TV** (plugin.video.rsiplaytv) is a Kodi plugin to access the Italian part of the the video library of the Swiss Radio and Television (RSI).
+**RSI Play TV** (plugin.video.rsiplaytv) is a Kodi plugin to access the Italian part of the video library of the Swiss Radio and Television.

 ## Goals of the plugin
 Bring the full power of the [RSI Play TV media library](https://www.rsi.ch/play/tv) on your TV (or another device) via [Kodi](https://kodi.tv/).
 The plugin aims to be close to the original media library, so that the experience of consuming media through the browser or through Kodi should be similar.